Cape Town Community Volunteers

 Day 1, Saturday

 You will be welcomed at the airport by a coordinator who will transfer you to your volunteer house accommodation.
 You will have an introductory orientation session.
 The rest of the day is free for you to check out the shops, beach, bars and restaurants.
-In the evening you will be invited to a Braai (a traditional South African BBQ) at the hostel.

 Day 2, Sunday